nyasyamorina/nyasRayTracing/README.md

 ### 02-08-21

-+ Refactored directories, see `Need some Helps` on bottom.

 + Added 2D graphics buffer in `GraphicsBuffer.hpp`. now it can render and output a simple [outputs](https://github.com/nyasyamorina/nyasRayTracing/tree/master/outputs).

 ### 01-08-21